shimmercat/mousebox/README.md

 The instructions in the links above prescribe DNS resolution through the SOCKS proxy, that is needed of course.

-Then use the --devlove option of Shimmercat:
+Then use the devlove mode of our favourite web server, ShimmerCat:

-     $ shimmercat --devlove
+     $ shimmercat devlove

+ShimmerCat already includes MouseBox, so you can just [download ShimmerCat's binary](https://www.shimmercat.com/info/articles/download/) and get your site [up and running in less than five minutes](https://www.youtube.com/watch?v=_0VdzHEISbo).
-In development mode, Shimmercat activates a built-in SOCKS 5 proxy in port 9871, and sets itself behind the proxy server.
+In development mode, ShimmerCat activates a built-in SOCKS 5 proxy in port 2006, and sets itself behind the proxy server.
 It even activates a built-in DNS server that becomes authoritative for all your in-development domains, so you can access your site as just https://www.example.com/ *in your local host*, *without root privileges*, and *without needing to change /etc/hosts* .